OD4RD/Main-Help-Desk/README.md

 3. To contribute at supporting evidence-based decision-making in the frame of the European strategy around ERNs, by supporting the exploitation of reference corpus of data and information on RD.

-* OD4RD National hub teams: Austria, Belgium, Czech Republic, Finland, Germany, Italy, Netherlands, Norway, Poland, portugal, Slovenia, Spain, Sweden and Switzerland
+* OD4RD National hub teams: Austria, Belgium, Czech Republic, Finland, Germany, Italy, Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden and Switzerland
 * Orphanet coordinating team: France

 @MCecile-US14 Orphanet Nomenclature manager + scientific coordination of OD4RD National Hubs